Adi-Developer1/Meeting-Ease/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 # License
-This project is licensed under the [MIT License].
-See the (LICENSE) file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.